How I Struggled In School As a Visual-Spatial Learner. There’s a Solution.

 This is the counterpart to the visual-spatial style.
 By adulthood, we typically use both of these styles to a certain extent.
-But more and more, I see children who are further on the visual-spatial spectrum who don’t yet have the more sequential learning skills that are required in school at an early age.
+But more and more, I see children who are further on the visual-spatial spectrum who don’t yet have the more sequential learning skills that are required in school at an early age, (and who often develop them later than a typical child).
 Since our education system does not, for the most part, support visual-spatial learners, we have many children who are not equipped for success in our schools.

 Some cultures are dominantly visual-spatial cultures.
 Silverman, in her book, “Upside Down Brilliance,” states that she saw that here in the United States there is a higher percentage of children from African American and Hispanic backgrounds who are visual-spatial learners and who are gifted.
 In my own experience, it seems that families from various cultures outside the United States tend to be more open to understanding visual-spatial thinking.
 For many of us, it can be difficult to see that the norm in the US and in our education system is the linear-sequential thinking style because we are immersed in it.
 And most visual-spatial thinkers, I’m guessing, like me, don’t know it has a name, or even that some people don’t think the way they do.

 I hope my story helps to more precisely illustrate the visual-spatial learning style.